 200,000 Years of History

-The permanent exhibition offers a circular walking tour through the entire history of Trier and the Trier region – from the Stone Age to the Roman city, from the Franks to the last Trier Electoral Prince.
+The permanent exhibition offers a circular walking tour through the entire history of Trier and the Trier region – from the Ice Age to the Roman city, from the Franks to the last Trier Electoral Prince.
 Whoever has been astounded by the Roman structures in Trier can find the archaeological treasures of the ancient city.

 Among the exhibits are the oldest man-made stone tools of the region, archaeological testimony to the first villages and settlements, hoard finds with jewellery and weapons as well as extravagant Celtic graves.